Bluenose shiner

-The bluenose shiner (Pteronotropis welaka) is a species of is a species of freshwater ray-finned fish belonging to the family Leuciscidae, the shiners, daces and minnows.
-It is found only in the United States, mostly in Florida and parts of Alabama and Georgia; its habitat is deep, slow-moving coastal creeks and small to medium rivers and prefers deep pools than shallow areas.
+The bluenose shiner (Pteronotropis welaka) is a species of freshwater ray-finned fish belonging to the family Leuciscidae, the shiners, daces and minnows.
+It is found only in the United States, mostly in Florida and parts of Alabama and Georgia; its habitat is deep, slow-moving coastal creeks and small to medium rivers.
+It prefers deep pools than shallow areas.

-It is found in Pearl River, Apalachicola River and St. Johns River but it is apparently not found in Escatawpa River and Perdido River.
-It is known to have a fragmented population and so has a spotty distribution in Chipola River, Choctawhatchee River, Yellow River, Conecuh River, Alabama River and Tombigbee River.
-The population is very poorly known with it being rare in the western panhandle of Florida, decline from the past 10 years in Mississippi and "ever decreasing" in Alabama.
+It is found in Pearl River, Apalachicola River and St. Johns River, but it is apparently not found in the Escatawpa River or Perdido River.
+It is known to have a fragmented population, and so has a spotty distribution in the Chipola River, Choctawhatchee River, Yellow River, Conecuh River, Alabama River and Tombigbee River.
+The population is very poorly known, with it being rare in the western panhandle of Florida, declining from the past 10 years in Mississippi and "ever decreasing" in Alabama.

-In 2013, the conservation status was changed from Data Deficient to Vulnerable.
+In 2013, its conservation status was changed from Data Deficient to Vulnerable.
 It is threatened by streamside vegetation removal for agricultural and urban development and overcollection for the aquarium trade.